On Realistic Target Coverage by Autonomous Drones

 \section{Conclusion}

-We presented Argus, a system that uses drones to provide better coverage of targets taking into account their size, orientation, and potential occlusions.
-We developed a novel geometric model that captures wide oriented targets and the conditions necessary for their coverage.
-We presented the \emph{\ProblemName} \emph{(\ProblemNameAcro)} that aims at minimizing the number of cameras required to cover a set of targets represented by this new model.
-We showed that {\ProblemNameAcro} is NP-hard and hard to approximate.
-In particular, there exists a constant $\epsilon > 0$ such that no polynomial time algorithm can achieve an approximation ratio of $\frac{1-\epsilon}{12} \ln n$, unless $NP \subseteq TIME(n^{O(\log{\log{n}})})$.
-Then, we devised a best-possible $O(\log{n})$-approximation algorithm and a sampling heuristic that rusn up to 100x faster while performing almost identically to the provably-bounded approximation algorithm.
-Finally, we developed a fully autonomous prototype that uses quadcopters to monitor synthetic targets in order to measure the overhead of the proposed algorithms in realistic scenarios and show the improved quality of coverage using the new model.
+We presented Argus, an autonomous system that utilizes drones to provide better coverage of targets taking into account their size, pose, and potential occlusions.
+We started by introducing \emph{\ModelNameAcro}, a novel geometric model that captures wide oriented targets and the conditions necessary for their coverage.
+Then, we formulated the \emph{\ProblemName} \emph{(\ProblemNameAcro)} that aims at minimizing the number of cameras required to cover a set of targets represented by this new model.
+We devised a best-possible $O(\log{n})$-approximation algorithm and a sampling heuristic that runs up to 100x faster while performing favorably compared to the provably-bounded approximation algorithm.
+Finally, we developed a fully autonomous prototype that uses quadcopters to monitor synthetic targets in order to measure the overhead of the proposed algorithms in realistic scenarios and show the improved quality of coverage provided by the new model.